DSLituiev/lab-keras-r/running-docker-containers.md

 ## Part 1: Training neural networks locally
 ### [SETUP before 5/23] Install Docker desktop software:
-To be able to run Docker containers locally, you need to install Docker software on your computer.
+To be able to run Docker containers locally, you need to install Docker software on your laptop.
 Go to [Docker's website](https://www.docker.com/get-started), scroll down and click on the white-on-blue text on the right side 'Download Docker and Take a Tutorial', then follow the instructions to download Docker Desktop software.

 Note that Docker Desktop has minimum system requirements (e.g. it appears that for Mac, you should have OS 10.12 or above).
 We suggest first trying to install Docker Desktop for Mac/Windows.
-If it turns out that your machine does not fulfill the requirements, then follow [these instructions](https://docs.docker.com/v17.12/toolbox/overview/) to install Docker Toolbox, a legacy software, instead.
+If it turns out that your laptop does not fulfill the requirements, then follow [these instructions](https://docs.docker.com/v17.12/toolbox/overview/) to install Docker Toolbox, a legacy software, instead.

-### [SETUP before 5/23] Download a docker image to your local machine
+### [SETUP before 5/23] Download a docker image to your laptop
 Open up a command-line terminal window:
 - If you installed Docker Desktop on Mac, open up the Terminal application ([see here for help](https://macpaw.com/how-to/use-terminal-on-mac) if you've never done this before).
 - If you installed Docker Desktop on Windows, open up a terminal window (Command Prompt or PowerShell, but not PowerShell ISE; [see here for help](https://www.youtube.com/watch?v=YdDngaoD1WE) if you've never done this before).